White Goods market is marked out by strong competition, rapid product life cycle and continuously growing complexity and innovation.

 Control algorithm implementation requires accurate physical models, tools able to support integrated development and an automated framework assuring traceability of the entire design process.
 For “Functional Safety” control algorithms such as those of White Goods field, regulations are extremely strict and require that the development process is traceable, verifiable and well documented.

-DOFWARE provides efficient and innovative solutions for designers thanks to its tools and expertise, such as:
+DOFWARE provides efficient and innovative solutions for designers thanks to its tools portfolio and expertise, such as:

 • Matlab®/Simulink®: embedded control development;